Neutrino Physics

 Mainz contributions to DUNE

 The Mainz group is contributing to the near detectors of the DUNE complex, which are essential to understand the properties of the neutrino beam and how neutrinos interact with argon.
+We are involved in the development of the TMS near detector design and reconstruction algorithms, as well as the development of analyses using the PRISM approach of the near detector complex.

 Please have a look here for Bachelor, Master and PhD theses in the ETAP group.